James Neal (ice hockey): Pittsburgh Penguins (2011–2014)

 Leading up to the 2011 trade deadline, on February 21, Neal was traded to the Pittsburgh Penguins (along with defenceman Matt Niskanen) in exchange for defenceman Alex Goligoski.
 Neal scored his first career Stanley Cup playoff goal on April 20 against the Tampa Bay Lightning in double overtime to give Pittsburgh a 3–1 series lead.

 On February 19, 2012, one day after scoring 30 goals for the first time in his career, Neal signed a six-year contract extension with an average annual value of $5 million.
 He scored his second career hat-trick, and first as a Pittsburgh Penguin, in an 8–4 win against the Winnipeg Jets on March 20, 2012.
+Neal had a break-out season in 2011–12, finishing with 40 goals and 41 assists for 81 points in 80 games.
+The 40 goals scored was second on the Penguins (only behind the 50 from teammate Evgeni Malkin) and fourth in the league overall (behind Marian Gaborik’s 41 goals, Evgeni Malkin’s 50 goals and the league-leading 60 goals by Steven Stamkos, respectively.

-Neal had a break-out season in 2011–12, finishing with 40 goals and 81 points.
-On May 24, 2013, he scored his first career playoff hat-trick, against the Ottawa Senators.
+On May 24, 2013, in game 5 of the second round of the 2013 playoffs, he scored his first career playoff hat-trick, against the Ottawa Senators.
+The Penguins would defeat the Senators in the second round in five games before getting swept in the Eastern Conference Finals by the Boston Bruins.

 Nashville Predators (2014–2017)

-On June 27, 2014, during the 2014 NHL Entry Draft, Neal was traded to the Nashville Predators in exchange for Patric Hörnqvist and Nick Spaling.
+On June 27, 2014, during the 2014 NHL entry draft, Neal was traded to the Nashville Predators in exchange for Patric Hörnqvist and Nick Spaling.
 He scored his first goal with the Predators on October 17, 2014, in a 2–0 victory over the Winnipeg Jets.

 Neal had an impressive year in 2015–16, scoring 31 goals and 58 points and setting a new Predators franchise single-season record for plus-minus with +27.
 In the 2016–17 season, Neal helped lead the Predators to the organization's first Stanley Cup Finals appearance.
 The Predators faced Neal's old team, the Pittsburgh Penguins, but lost the series four games to two, with the player he was traded for, Patric Hörnqvist, scoring the game-winning goal in the deciding Game 6.